2 Week No Sugar Meal Plan

 Flavored and sweetened dairy

-Stock up on healthy, convenient snacks and staples like nuts, seeds, vegetables with hummus, fresh fruit, and whole grains such as brown rice to satisfy hunger between meals without added sugars.
+Encourage them to stock up on healthy, convenient snacks and staples like nuts, seeds, vegetables with hummus, fresh fruit, and whole grains such as brown rice to satisfy hunger between meals without added sugars.
+Educate them on how to read labels to spot hidden sugars in packaged foods.
+Names like sucrose, fructose, dextrose, and syrup indicate added sugars.

 Sometimes, thirst is mistaken for hunger or cravings.
 Drinking water throughout the day can help manage cravings and support overall health.